-As California continues to set the bar for energy efficiency, building owners and contractors must comply with the state’s energy code – Title 24.
+California leads in energy efficiency, and building owners and contractors must follow the state’s energy code, Title 24.
 When it comes to energy compliance, there are two main methods to choose from: the prescriptive method and the performance method.
-In this article, we will explore the differences between the two methods and help you decide which is right for your building project.

 What is the Title 24 Prescriptive Method?